armyofevilrobots/reticulatus/README.md

  ===========

  This slicer/optimizer requires the CGAL bindings for Python, which are a bit of a PITA to install correctly.
+I would generally recommend downloading the complete CGAL library and building it from scratch, then using the newest CGAL-bindings master to build from.
+If that smacks of effort, then you can still build based on packaged versions on Ubuntu, but it's error prone and painful.
+I haven't done it since 12.04, but the process is shown below:

  In order to do so, you need to pull the git repo in the .gitmodule (it should happen automagically), then go into the deps/cgal-bindings folder, then issue: git checkout e77c16bd5a65 #For example on Ubuntu 12.04